duckdb/duckdb-web/docs/sql/statements/create_table.md

 CREATE TABLE t1 AS SELECT * FROM read_csv('path/file.csv');
 -- we can use the FROM-first syntax to omit 'SELECT *' CREATE TABLE t1 AS FROM read_csv('path/file.csv');
+-- copy the schema of t2 to t1
+CREATE TABLE t1 AS FROM t2 LIMIT 0;
 ```

 ## Temporary Tables